Octavius-Dante/Tetra-Proxima/CAPM-DAY-9/Readme.md

 </br>

-1. It provides a good isolation from oru CAP project, hence if there is a change in Ui,
-   </br> we dont need to touch or re-deploy the cap application
+1. It provides a good isolation from oru CAP project, hence if there is a change in Ui, we dont need to touch or re-deploy the cap application

-2. In a global team, each team is responsilbe for one Fiori app, they can work independently
-   </br> in their apps with separate git repositories and different lifecycle and transport
+2. In a global team, each team is responsilbe for one Fiori app, they can work independently in their apps with separate git repositories and different lifecycle and transport

-3. If we add all fiori apps inside cap project the project becomes bulkier,
-   </br> also Ui developer has to go through lot of files when developing UI so separated from CAP gives less clutter.
+3. If we add all fiori apps inside cap project the project becomes bulkier, also Ui developer has to go through lot of files when developing UI so separated from CAP gives less clutter.

-4. We can use managed app router with html5 apps, app router itself is a separate node applciation which requires memory and downtime when we deploy our app.
+4. We can use managed app router with html5 apps, app router itself is a separate node application which requires memory and downtime when we deploy our app.
-   The managed app router is manged by Cloud OFundry environment in BTP.
+   The managed app router is manged by Cloud Foundry environment in BTP.

 </br>
 </br>